Home

 To draw lifelike pencil portraits, I find that the balance between suggestion and detail creates a strong sense of realism.

-She's a great study for an artist who wants to learn to draw a face sketch very, very quickly!
+I started doing some drawings of my wife.
+She's a great study for an artist who wants to learn to draw a face quickly because she tends to fall asleep when she's modelling for me.

 Do you have a story to tell about a portrait you have drawn?
 Was it a drawing of someone close to you, was it a family member, or was it just a willing subject?
 Share your story!